test-bench/website/README.md

 - title: Principled
   details: >
-    TestBench encourages clean test design that reflect fundamental principles.
+    TestBench encourages clean test design that reflects fundamental principles.
 It has no superfluous syntax leading to cumbersome tests.
 It has no opinions, but makes no apologies.

 - title: It's Just Ruby
   details: >